 How to Get on with Your Life

-I imagine that you've heard advice to the tune of "Think happy thoughts and the bad stuff will go away".
+I imagine that you've heard the advice to the tune of "Think happy thoughts and the bad stuff will go away."
 I do believe that it's good advice, but it's almost always badly explained and poorly understood.

 You can't just tune out something terrible.
 I understand that.
-The thing is that while you're still in this "crunch mode", things won't go back to normal.
-People can stay like this for whole years.
+The thing is that while you're still in this "crunch mode," things won't go back to normal.
+People can stay like this for years.

 If you want to be alone with your thoughts, do that.
 Take your time and let your feelings flow.
 Keeping them bottled up isn't helping anyone.
-When you're done, though, start reconnecting with the world.
+Start reconnecting with the world when you're done.